-With robo advisors, you don’t need to consult an expensive financial advisor or spend weeks reading hundreds of pages of confusing investor-speak.
+With robo advisors, you don’t need to consult an expensive human advisor or spend weeks reading hundreds of pages of confusing investor-speak.
 You don’t even need to know the best investment strategy for your demographic to reap high returns on both long-term and short-term investment portfolios.
 All the dirty work is already done for you.

-Considering that a human financial advisor can charge an annual fee of 1-2% of total assets, a robo advisor will only cost you around 0.25% to 0.50% (some robo advisors even offer a free service).
+Considering that a human advisor can charge an annual fee of 1-2% of total assets, a robo advisor will only cost you around 0.25% to 0.50% (some robo advisors even offer a free service).
 This low or no-fee service alone can save you many thousands of dollars.

 What are the Best Robo Advisors on the Market?

 We analyze many of the robo advisors on the market today, investing our own funds into the services, and give you an objective report on which robo advisors we determine to be the best available.

 While there is no one best robo advisor for every investor (each person has their own unique risk tolerance and financial goals), we’ve found that these robo advisors are the best services available for most investors:

 We may earn a small commission from sales generated from these links.

 Betterment is currently our favorite overall robo advisor for most investors.
 Their set-it-and-forget-it, hands-off approach to investing, reasonable fees, and other great financial services are what propelled them to be one of the biggest robo advisors on the planet.
 Their basic “Digital” service only costs a 0.25% management fee per year with a $0 minimum deposit, and their high-yield cash account currently earns a respectable 3.75% APY.
 Betterment also offers a hybrid robo advisor service called “Premium,” which gives you unlimited access to human advisors for a 0.40% management fee, but you have to have $100,000 invested with them to access this service.